 Online critics are likewise in disagreement over the film’s merits.
 While most agree that the low budget is a detriment and the film could do with some better scripting, the disagreement seems to stem from how well the character interaction is written.
 Derek Winnert gives Target Earth 2/5 stars, as does Richard Scheib at Moria.
 Scheib writes: “The film […] chooses [the] 30-minute point to cut away to a series of scenes with the military standing around plotting the counterattack.
 These scenes explain everything that is going on, whereupon all the mystery that has been built up to that point dissipates. […] Outside of the military scenes, the rest of the film is taken up with the survivors sitting around in a hotel room. […] There is a competent cast but the dramas involving them are dull – moreover, we learn almost nothing about any of them as characters throughout.”
 However, Christopher Stewardson at Our Culture gives the movie 3.5/5 stars, writing: “Target Earth deserves a renewed interest and evaluation.
 Its characters communicate fascinating ideas about humanity in times of crisis.
 And while the budget may have hindered its scope, the narrative is still one of poignancy.”

 Some aficionados call Target Earth a minor classic, but I would agree with Winnert who writes that “if Target Earth has reached cult classic status, it is a very small cult”.
-More than anything, it is a frustrating film, because it has all the ingredients of an intelligent SF movie, which would, if better written, have been something really special among Hollywood’s hackneyed and juvenile SF output in the mid-fifties, something akin to Invasion of the Body Snatchers, released two years later.
+More than anything, it is a frustrating film, because it has all the ingredients of an intelligent SF movie, which would, if better written, have been something really special among Hollywood’s hackneyed and juvenile SF output in the mid-fifties, something akin to Invasion of the Body Snatchers (review), released two years later.
 The original novella was filmable almost as such.
 But instead of taking advantage of the book’s paranoia and claustrophobia, and the strong, unsettling character stories therein, the filmmakers have filed away all the edges, ripped out most of what was interesting in the original text, and thrown in clichés from previous successful movies in order to please what they imagines as the fan base.
 The indestructible robots with their heat vision are clearly designed to evoke the image of Gort from The Day the Earth Stood Still (1951, review) and the military scenes are Herman Cohen’s attempt at making his own The War of the Worlds or Them!
 (1954, review).
 The hack writers haven’t been able to replace the “offensive” material they have cut out with anything of interest.
 One can be forgiven for seemingly detecting “poignancy” in the dialogue, because it has all the outer trappings of such, but it’s all just platitudes and empty words.
 The movie isn’t terrible, in fact the first half hour is quite good, and the first ten minutes are some of the eeriest ten minutes of any SF movie of the fifties.
 But step by step, Target Earth descends into low-budget obscurity.
 The promise of a taut, character-driven SF mystery evaporates halfway through, first with the introduction of the clunky robot, then the wooden and lifeless military exposition scenes, and finally when you realise that despite a delicious setup, the characters remain cardboard cutouts.
 The last 20 minutes of the film are taken up by the pointless hostage situation.
 While it is part of the book, it loses its point in the film due to the way the characters and the story are handled.
 Target Earth is one of the more interesting low-budget SF’s made during the decade, but it’s mainly frustrating to watch, as your mind’s eye imagines what it could have been.

 Producer Herman Cohen was a young man who had worked himself up through menial tasks in the movie industry to become something of a small-time player behind the scenes, working as assistant to producer Jack Broder, including for Bride of the Gorilla (1951), directed by Curt Siodmak.
 He then began to work as associate producer on more Z movies, like Bela Lugosi Meets a Brooklyn Gorilla (1952, review).
 In 1954 he stumbled across Fairman’s story Deadly City, and thought it might make a decent science fiction film.
 After working on a dozen films for Broder, Cohen thought it was time to try his own wings as a producer.
 He managed to sell the distribution rights to Allied Artists, and scrape together the rest of the money for the 100 000 dollar budget from here and there, and suddenly he had his own production company (The picture came in under budget, at 85 000 dollars, which just makes it even more frustrating).
 His old pal at Broder Productions, James Nicholson, took Fairman’s story and turned it into a first draft.
 At some point Wyatt Ordung seems to have been involved the writing process, but the final script was done by William Raynor.